-How Much Does Workmans’ Comp Pay for a Back Injury?
+How Much Does Workers’ Comp Pay for a Back Injury?

 Back Injuries Can Severely Debilitate You

-Back injuries often affect the body’s musculoskeletal system, including the soft tissue, cartilage, nerves, joint disks, spine, and even the spinal cord.
+Back injuries often affect the body’s musculoskeletal system, including the soft tissue, cartilage, nerves, joint disks, spine, and spinal cord.
 Common back injuries that occur in the workplace include:

 • Spinal cord injuries